OHBA-analysis/Quinn2018_TaskHMM/README.md

 ### Getting Started

+The download containing core scripts and associated toolboxes can be found on our OSF page here: https://osf.io/ugjbr/

+Please download the HMM\_Task\_Download.zip file.
+It is recommended to make sure the scripts subdirectory in the download folder contains the latest versions of the scripts from this repository.

 Note: All folder paths referred to here are relative to the location of this download, ie all paths assume that your current directory is the top-level of this download.

 Once the download is complete take a look into the toolboxes folder of this download.
 You will find a copy of HMM-MAR (github repo: https://github.com/OHBA-analysis/HMM-MAR) and OSL (docs: https://ohba-analysis.github.io/osl-docs/).
 These are the core MatLab toolboxes that will run the analyses.